-Fireworks banned and foreign beggars: India's interesting week
+Firework sale ban and foreign beggars: India's interesting week

 Indians online have been amused and slightly angered by an Australian company's decision to sell "charpoys" -- traditional Indian beds -- for upwards of $990.
 Typically, a charpoy sells for less than $20 in India.
 The company claims that the beds are "100% Australian made" and "based on thousand-year-old Indian design."

-Fireworks banned in Delhi
+Sale of fireworks banned in Delhi

-A Delhi court has issued a city wide ban on fireworks, an essential feature in the Indian festival of Diwali.
+A Delhi court has issued a city wide ban on the sale of fireworks, an essential feature in the Indian festival of Diwali.
 The excessive use of fireworks during the festival contributes to a spike in toxic smog, which in turn leads to closure of schools and construction sites.

 Skin whitening treatments a health hazard